-Your progression from Level 3, your achievement and classification are all subject to satisfying the University's assessment and progression regulations.
-These regulations are available on the website via the following link.
+Your progression from Level 4 to Level 5 and achievement at level 5, and your graduation and classification, are all subject to satisfying the University's assessment and progression regulations.
+These regulations are available via the following link.

 5.3 What is the marking scheme?